NKCrypto1337/WebsiteUpNotificationBot/Readme.md

     - Click on "Add to my apps"
     - Authorize the application

-Now you will see the bot in your friend list on discord
+Now the bot will be able to dm you

 ---